AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism/04-exotic_dispatching_operations.rst

          type Dog is new Animal with null record;
          --  OK, Feed_Treats is implicitly inherited

-         type Bulldog is new Animal with record Has_Underbite : Boolean;
+         type Bulldog is new Dog with record Has_Underbite : Boolean;
          end record;
          --  ERROR no implicitly inherited function Feed_Treats